EnigmaCurry/d.rymcg.tech/traefik-forward-auth/README.md

    the `_foward_auth` cookie.
  * Then the user is redirected to the the URL specified by `TRAEFIK_FORWARD_AUTH_LOGOUT_REDIRECT`.
-This redirect will delete the cookies for gitea (logging out of gitea): `gitea_incredible` and `i_like_gitea`.
+This redirect will delete the cookies for forgejo (logging out of forgejo): `gitea_incredible` and `i_like_gitea`.
- * Finally the user is redirected to the main gitea login page, eg.
+ * Finally the user is redirected to the main forgejo login page, eg.
    `https://git.example.com/user/login` and is now completely logged out.